tlarson91119/portfolio/README.md

 platform until I find something more suitable.<br><br>

 At the root of this repository exists various directories, related to specific subjects that I've been working with.
-I have a habit of taking many handwritten notes throughout my studies.
+Being a new repository, there is not much on here currently, but I hope to continue adding content to it.
+I have a habit of taking lots of handwritten notes throughout my studies.
 I'll discard many of these notes, but will keep the ones that I believe will be useful in the field and I'll store those in a personal reference guide that I have been compiling.